Many assume that all mammals were warm-blooded, and while the majority are, there are some that are heterothermic.

 In the coming years, more mammals may be discovered with fluctuating temperatures.
 This depends on the type of environment mammals inhabit.
 For instance, the naked mole-rat lives in a place with relatively consistent temperatures.

 For this reason, even though it is a mammal, they do not need an internal heat mechanism.
 There may be further discoveries of heterothermic mammals in the future as further studies are undertaken.

 Advantages of the Ectothermic-like State

-One of the major reasons why some mammals adapt to a near ectothermic state is to conserve energy.
+One of the primary reasons why some mammals adapt to a near ectothermic state is to conserve energy.
 This is the advantage cold-blooded animals have over warm-blooded animals.
-Ectothermic animals need less energy, and therefore less food to survive.
+Ectothermic animals need less energy and less food to survive.

-Mammals such as bears, gophers, and bats hibernate in winter.
-Scientifically, hibernation is a prolonged dormancy.
+Mammals such as bears, gophers, and bats go into a prolonged dormancy over winter.
 During hibernation, these animals drop their body temperatures to as low as 50C.
-Hibernation works significantly to preserve their energy in these cold temperatures.
+Hibernation works to preserve their energy in these cold temperatures.

 “Mammals of North America” by Roland W. Kays and Don E. Wilson

 “The Diversity of Mammals” by P. D. Gingerich